 As the Member for Flinders, Greg has completed three 500km walks around his electorate - in 2004, 2007 and 2011 – to raise funds for Juvenile Diabetes and Autism Spectrum Disorder.

 Greg is married to Paula, a surgical nurse.
-They have a daughter, Poppy, who was born in April 2005 and a son, James, born July 2009.
-They live at Mt Martha on the Mornington Peninsula.
+They have two young children and reside on the Mornington Peninsula.

 He is a keen sportsman and has competed in seven marathons as well as numerous local events such as the Arthurs Seat Challenge fun run, the San Remo Channel Challenge run and swim and the Dromana Life Saving Club swim.